margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "uplift the physical and moral standard of mortals, will increase longevity, will purify and elevate character"

+* Lift up my soul unto God

+"Unto thee, O Lord, do I lift up my soul.
+The troubles of my heart are enlarged.
+O bring thou me out of my distresses."

+* God is my strength

+"My flesh and my heart faileth: but God is the strength of my heart, and my portion forever."

+* draw near to God, trust in the Lord, be of good Courage

+"he shall strengthen your heart, all ye that hope in the Lord"

+* Jesus, the power of Spirit, Galilee

+* Healing on the sabbath

+"It is lawful to heal on the sabbath"

+* Jesus' way of healing, Life is God

+"Jesus never asked if disease were acute or chronic, and he never recommended attention to laws of health, never gave drugs, never prayed to know if God were willing that a man should live.
+He understood man, whose Life is God, to be immortal, and knew that man has not two lives, one to be destroyed and the other to be made indestructible."

+* Life in God is indestructible

+"Christ presents the indestructible man, whom Spirit creates, constitutes, and governs.
+Christ illustrates that blending with God, his divine Principle, which gives man dominion over all the earth."

+* Governed by divine Mind

+"Every function of the real man is governed the divine Mind."

+* Claims

+"That mortal mind claims to govern every organ of the mortal body, we have overwhelming proof.
+But this so-called mind is a myth, and must by its own consent yield to Truth.
+It would wield the sceptre of a monarch, but it is powerless.
+The immortal divine Mind takes away all its supposed sovereignty, and saves mortal mind from itself."

+* The enactments of mortal mind, moral right

+"Think less of the enactments of mortal mind, and you will sooner grasp man's God-given dominion."

+"It is man's moral right to annul an unjust sentence, a sentence never inflicted by divine authority."

+* Rise in the conscious strength

+"Rise in the conscious strength of the spirit of Truth to overthrow the plea of mortal mind, alias matter, arrayed against the supremacy of Spirit."

+* Blot out error

+"Blot out the images of mortal thought and its beliefs in sickness and sin.
+Then, when thou art delivered to the judgment of Truth, Christ, the judge will say, 'Thou art whole!'"

 ## Week of February 15, 2020 - 'Mind' - Inspiring Passages ##

 * God's thoughts towards His people